 You might spot emperors concealing their little ’uns inside their belly pouches.
 Or spy a creche waiting impatiently for food; it’s not unusual to see chicks on a feeding chase, running after any old adult that’s carrying a fish supper.

-Also, other animals – bison, elk, bighorn sheep – congregate for warmth at the park’s steamy thermal features.
+Wolves aren't the only draw.
+Other animals – bison, elk, bighorn sheep – congregate for warmth at the park’s steamy thermal features.

-Some of these, including six species of macaw, have a liking for licking clay (a natural neutraliser of plant toxins), and gather in great numbers at Tambopata’s chuncho and Colorado colpas – two of the world’s largest claylicks.
+Some of these, including six species of macaw, have a liking for licking clay (a natural neutraliser of plant toxins), and gather in great numbers at Tambopata’s chuncho and Colorado colpas – two of the world’s largest clay licks.

-December-January, when the local food supply is highest, sees peak numbers of these splendid birds nibbling the clay.
+December to January, when the local food supply is highest, sees peak numbers of these splendid birds nibbling the clay.
 Note, it is wet season, so bring a brolly.

 The northerly river-cavorting of the Great Migration usually steals the headlines (in August) but equally impressive is this gathering of the million-strong ungulate herds in the southern Serengeti, from January to March.